USU students, staff, and faculty who committed: 405

 Action: Reduce home heating and electricity use by 10 percent, by committing to any of the following:

-- Check walls, doors and windows for drafts and seal ‘em up – up to 40 per cent of heat loss is from these areas.
+-Check walls, doors and windows for drafts and seal ‘em up – up to 40 per cent of heat loss is from these areas.

-- Turn down the thermostat.
+-Turn down the thermostat.

-- Buy renewable energy.
+-Buy renewable energy.

-- Insulate everywhere – the roof, floors, walls, basements.
+-Insulate everywhere – the roof, floors, walls, basements.
 It’ll keep you cool in the summer and toastier in the cold seasons.

-- Set up a ‘charging station’ for equipment that needs charging – plug everything into a power bar and turn that off until you actually need to charge something.
+-Set up a ‘charging station’ for equipment that needs charging – plug everything into a power bar and turn that off until you actually need to charge something.

-- Whenever you shop for electronics of any kind, tell sales staff you are looking for energy efficiency.
+-Choose Energy Star appliances.
+They’re efficient and save money on utilities.
+Tell sales staff you are looking for energy efficiency.
 The more people demand, the more pressure there is for companies to supply.

-- Go for a walk instead of watching TV or booting up your computer.
+-Go for a walk instead of watching TV or booting up your computer.
 It’ll do you and the whole planet a lot of good.

 Action: Stay informed on the issues.